coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-07-10-configure-gulp-4-with-browsersync.md

 ### Gulp series

-When running tasks in a series (such as serving, watching, and compiling SASS files with Browsersync), gulp now uses the [series()](https://gulpjs.com/docs/en/api/series), which has a different callback signature than the Browsersync docs indicate.
+When running tasks in a series (such as serving, watching, and compiling Sass files with Browsersync), gulp now uses the [series()](https://gulpjs.com/docs/en/api/series), which has a different callback signature than the Browsersync docs indicate.

 ### Async completion